 Nerja’s charm lies in its beautiful location on a rocky plateau above the sea.
 This has created a large number of beaches, each with its own character.
-This in combination with the beautiful viewpoint Balcon de Europa and the typical Spanish narrow streets in the historic centre make Nerja very attractive and picturesque.
+This in combination with the beautiful viewpoint Balcon de Europa and the typical Spanish narrow streets in the historic center make Nerja very attractive and picturesque.

 The town developed later than the coast west of Málaga.
 Fortunately, this means there are fewer high-rise buildings.
 On the one hand, Nerja is surrounded by an agricultural area and on the eastern side by a mountainous nature area (towards Almuñecar) with beautiful viewpoints and desolate beaches.
-The coastline is 16 kilometres, of which no less than 13 kilometres are beaches!
+The coastline is 16 kilometers, of which no less than 13 kilometers are beaches!
 Have you already got the hang of it?

 Surroundings of Nerja